mtusk/wpf-currency-textbox/README.md

 - Undo/Redo value with default ctrl+z / ctrl+y
 - This control's template can be customized to change the appearance.
 - Supports data validation.
+- Auto color (Red/Black) when negative or positive value
 - ...

 ##Release Notes